opdev3/opd/README.md

 The functionality of this service consists of three steps:

+1. **Log in.** Enter the system with your wallet.
-1. **Borrow.** Create a borrow request by providing the necessary information, like the choice of a token you want to borrow ( = the reward token), the number of tokens to borrow, the number of tokens as collateral and the reward, time (loan term).
+2. **Borrow.** Create a borrow request by providing the necessary information, like the choice of a token you want to borrow ( = the reward token), the number of tokens to borrow, the number of tokens as collateral and the reward, time (loan term).
 There is an optional field *"Deadline"* for liquidation of the request if it wasn't accepted by a creditor.
-2. **Lend.** View borrowing requests from other users and lend requested tokens.
+3. **Lend.** View borrowing requests from other users and lend requested tokens.
-3. **Deals.** View and repay existing deals - both borrowings and lendings
+4. **Deals.** View and repay existing deals - both borrowings and lendings

 ---